 Contact information is required for all authors.
 The person submitting the abstract need not be the presenting author.
 Every contribution needs to indicate which author will be the associated registered delegate at the conference.
 Each delegate may only take this role for one abstract.

-EUCAS 2019 will lead to two separate publications for work presented at the conference: Journal of Physics: Conference Series (JPCS), a peer-reviewed, open-access journal from Institute of Physics Publishing (UK) and a Special Issue of Superconductor Science and Technology (SUST) which is an international, multidisciplinary journal on all aspects of superconductivity.
+EUCAS 2019 will lead to two separate publications for work presented at the conference: Journal of Physics: Conference Series (JPCS), a peer-reviewed, open-access journal from Institute of Physics Publishing (UK) and a Special Issue of Superconductor Science and Technology (SUST) which is an international, multidisciplinary journal on all aspects of superconductivity (subject to SUST refereeing).

 Details on publications and eligibility are available here.